 - We started buying only 45 Amp rated SSRs and have been for a while, and the reason is simple.
 The TRIAC in lower current SSRs will be mounted to the base with the a screw while the TRIAC in higher current SSRs will be sweat soldered to the base.
 Flipping the SSR over to verify the screw hole is not there is quick assurance that we really received what we paid for.

 Not too long ago we had a serious warranty issue with some of the controllers we manufacture.
 The controllers were passing test and would initially work for our customers, but would eventually fail.
-And this failures occurred after a long run of controllers that did not fail, so I knew that something changed.
-We have used FOTEK SSRs in our controllers from day one and they have turned out to be very reliable.
-One change we made is we switched from buying directly from a Chinese supplier to buying through USA based suppliers selling on Amazon.com.
+And these failures occurred after a long run of controllers that did not fail, so I knew that something had changed.
+We have used FOTEK SSRs in our controllers from day one and they have been very reliable until now.
+One change we made was we switched from buying directly from a known Chinese supplier to buying through USA based suppliers selling on Amazon.com.
 I had been watching prices for a while and my cost through Amazon.com dropped to close to what I was paying for parts direct from China.

 The 25 Amp SSR was manufactured with a BTA12-400C TRIAC.
 I did a quick online search and discovered that the part is rated at a continuous load of 12 Amps and a non-repetitive load of 126 Amps.
 In other words, the TRIAC used in the 25 Amp SSR is only rated for 12 Amps!
 Here's my BTA12-400C Google search

 The 40 Amp SSR was manufactured with a BTA20-600C TRIAC.
 I did a quick online search and discovered that the part is rated at a continuous load of 20 Amps and a non-repetitive load of 200 Amps.
 In other words, the TRIAC used in the 40 Amp SSR is only rated for 20 Amps!
 Here's my BTA20-600C Google search